orrpan/SpliXextras/README.md

-# SpliX ML-1860/1865 PPD
+# SpliX ML-1860/1865 and ML-1670 PPD
-My custom PPD to make Samsung ML-1860/1865 printer work with [SpliX](http://splix.ap2c.org/).
+My custom PPDs to make Samsung ML-1860/1865 and ML-1670 printer work with [SpliX](http://splix.ap2c.org/).
 Tested and working on Raspberry Pi.

 Manual duplex is working as intended.
 A4 is the default paper size.